IHE/mCSD-Whitepaper/mCSD-Whitepaper.md

 The following actors, transactions, and resources are be used.

 * Actors (Options)
-  * Care Services Selective Supplier (Location Distance option)
+  * Care Services Selective Supplier (Location Distance Option)
 * Transactions
   * Find Matching Care Services \[ITI-90\]
 * Resources